viswadarshan-024/portfolio/README.md

 # Deep Learning | Gen AI | Natural Language Processing | Machine Learning

-Hi, I'm **Viswadarshan R R**, a B.Tech student in Computer Science and Business Systems at Thiagarajar College of Engineering, Madurai.
-I specialize in **AI and Natural Language Processing**, with a keen interest in **Generative AI** and creating impactful solutions through design and technology.
+Hi, I'm **Viswadarshan R R**, a final year B.Tech student in Computer Science and Business Systems at Thiagarajar College of Engineering, Madurai.
+I specialize in AI and Natural Language Processing (NLP), with a keen interest in Generative AI.
+I'm passionate about exploring and creating impactful solutions through design and advanced technology.
+I've contributed to academic journals on Tamil Language Processing and developing variety of industry-standard AI projects with a focus on the entire development lifecycle.
+I'm always looking for ways to expand my knowledge and experience in the field.

 ---

 ## Education

-  - B.Tech (CSBS) - Thiagarajar College of Engineering (CGPA: 8.51)(Ongoing)
+  - B.Tech (CSBS) | Thiagarajar College of Engineering (CGPA: 8.51)(Ongoing)
+  - Minor in AI | Indian Institute of Technology, Ropar (Ongoing)
-  - Higher Secondary - Velammal Matric Hr.
+  - Higher Secondary | Velammal Matric Hr.
 Sec.
 School, Madurai (95.5%)

 ## Technical Skills